cnsheafe/recipe-list/readme.md

 Recipe app in the works.
+Using rollup for modularization.